-CHINESE SHIPPING FIRMS are aggressively expanding their oil tanker fleets.
+Abstract: Chinese shipping firms are aggressively expanding their oil tanker fleets.
 Although China's state energy firms support national energy security goals in their rhetoric, and China's state shipbuilders are striving to lead global production, commercial forces will almost certainly determine how these ships are employed.
-China's internal energy politics are complex.
-National, provincial, and commercial actors often pursue their interests in ways that support their own objectives, sometimes at the expense of Beijing's.
-And, given China's unwieldy bureaucracy and lack of an energy ministry, it is unclear to what extent larger objectives are conclusively defined and coherently enforced.
-Energy security considerations may have some influence in determining China's naval force structure, however.
-The Chinese navy's ability to protect energy transport routes is currently embryonic, at best.
-China's present naval buildup seems focused on Taiwan and other claimed territorial areas, and its tanker fleet buildup is best explained as pursuit of commercial gain.
-Yet the majority of new tankers being built for Chinese shipping firms will fly China's flag, which arguably helps to set a legal basis for militarily protecting these vessels.
+However, energy security considerations may have some influence in determining China's naval force structure.
+The majority of new tankers being built for Chinese shipping firms will fly China's flag, which helps set a legal basis for militarily protecting these vessels.
 As Chinese naval power and oil import dependency rise, security-minded factions in China's leadership may use the country's resource needs to justify further pursuit of blue water naval capabilities.
-At this critical crossroads in its naval development, China's leaders would do well to understand that the security of their nation's maritime oil transport lies in the inherent difficulties facing any force trying to disrupt it, rather than on any other single factor.